Master integrals for mixed QCD-QED corrections to charged-current Drell-Yan production of a massive charged lepton: Non-factorizable mixed QCD-QED virtual corrections to

 with $\mathbb{M}^{(0)}=\mathbf{1}$.
-Actually it is sufficient to truncate at $\mathcal{O}(\epsilon^4)$ for the mixed QCD-QED corrections to charged-current DY processes.
-It turns out that $\mathbb{M}$ consists of either pure Goncharov polylogarithms (GPLs) \cite{Goncharov:2001iea, Goncharov:1998kja} and rational functions or the multiplications between them.
-And the GPLs are defined recursively as
+Actually, it is sufficient to expand $\textbf{G}$ up to the order of $\epsilon^4$ for the mixed QCD-QED two-loop virtual corrections to charged-current DY processes.
+Since the entries of $\mathbb{A}_{x,\,y,\,z}$ are all rational functions of $x$, $y$ and $z$ after the expansion for small $z$, $\mathbb{M}^{(n)}$ can be expressed in terms of rational functions and Goncharov polylogarithms (GPLs) \cite{Goncharov:2001iea, Goncharov:1998kja}.
+A GPL with weights $w_i~ (i = 1, ..., n)$ and argument $t$ is defined recursively by